-Back from a brief hiatus arrives a mixture of pop music, rhythm and blues, and soul in the form of gifted singer and songwriter Brandyn Burnette as the talented artist has blessed the listeners with two new hit songs ‘Addicted’ and ‘Punching Bag’, and now his latest release ‘Swish’.
+Back from a brief hiatus arrives a mixture of pop music, rhythm and blues, and soul in the form of gifted singer and songwriter Brandyn Burnette as the talented artist has blessed the listeners with new hit songs, “Swish,” “Punching Bag.” and “Addicted.”

-Being inspired by a wide range of artists and coming from a family that has an accomplished background in music, as well accomplishments of his own that include being a top contestant on American Idol, co-writing for Keith Urban, Rich the Kid, and Backstreet Boys, and gaining close to 1 million monthly listeners on Spotify and over 4 million views on Youtube, Brandyn Burnette is an artist that should not be overlooked.
+Being inspired by a wide range of artists and coming from a family that has an accomplished background in music, as well accomplishments of his own that include being a top contestant on American Idol, co-writing for Keith Urban, Rich the Kid, and Backstreet Boys, and gaining close to 1 million monthly listeners on Spotify along with over 4 million views on YouTube, Brandyn Burnette is an artist that should not be overlooked.

 With the opportunity to interview and get to know Brandyn Burnette we were able to learn his musical roots from the history of music in his family to what initially led him to begin a career in music, his proudest moments as an artist, his love and passion for songwriting, his most cherished song, future plans and expectations, and much more.